MichaelZhdanov/Auth-service/readme.md

 down-all for stopping, start-all for starting.

+If fetching dependencies from Russian IP address, VPN/proxy might me required on certain steps :-(

 All auth-pages are allocated to different subnets.

 Load between 1 - 2 (node 1) and 3 - 4 (node 2) is balanced with haproxy.